 But back away a bit and you see a soft torso that spreads gently outwards near the bottom, finishing with a belly just a few inches too large and a rear end more noticeable than most men would like.
 He was never certain at what level his pants should define his waist.

 His legs were wrapped in baby fat, shapeless, enough so that you could only assume he had knees.
 He walked with heavy, labored steps, as if, though fatigued, he was rushed but not allowed to run.

-We thought it odd that after he showered from our weekly faculty basketball hour, he would sit naked upon a bench, put on his right sock, then right shoe, then left sock, left shoe, all the time with his bare ass on a bench, his shy genitals eagerly awaiting the warmth of prescribed decency.
+We thought it odd that after he showered from our weekly faculty basketball hour, he would sit naked upon a bench, put on his right sock, then right shoe, then left sock, left shoe, all the time with his bare ass on a bench.

 No one ever asked him why he did that.
 Sometimes after pulling on a single sock, he would get caught up in a conversation about some ramrod of a dean, his entire body, save his right foot, made slightly jaundiced by the fluorescent bulbs gazing indifferently from above.